kpatel122/sparkpy-web-client/Docs/index.rst

    #move the robot for 5 seconds
    robot.Move(5)

 .. note:: you will notice that the character's animation continues to play after the movement ends.
-This is behaviour can resolved using waits [LINK NEEDED]
+This is behaviour can resolved using  `waits <index.html#wait-for-seconds>`_

 """"""""""""""""""""""""""""""""
 Character rotation